-The Art Education Licensure Program at James Madison University develops highly qualified PK-12 art educators who can develop and implement visual art content that is both meaningful and relevant to contemporary society.
-Art Education content delivered in art education method courses reflect best practices, current research in the field, as well as a wide range of faculty expertise reflecting work in K12, community, and higher education settings.
+The Art Education Teaching Licensure Program at James Madison University develops highly qualified PK-12 art educators who can develop and implement visual art content that is both meaningful and relevant to contemporary society.
+Art Education content delivered in method courses reflect best practices, current research in the field, as well as a wide range of faculty expertise reflecting work in K12, community, and higher education settings.
 Learning experiences for all teacher licensure candidates balance theoretical and practical considerations while embodying their professional growth.

 ared-studenttable700.jpeg

-The Art Education Licensure program is available to all art, design, and art history majors.
+The Art Education Teaching Licensure program is available to all art, design, and art history majors.
 Students complete licensure requirements for art teaching simultaneously with their art degree requirements.

 Art education students develop professional teaching skills by participating in activities provided through field experiences in local schools, student teaching, the Madison Chapter of the National Art Education Association (2016 chapter of the year), state and national art education conferences, and partnerships with regional organizations and events dedicated to the visual arts.